-In 10 to 20 percent of cases, the problem is a blockage in the sperm’s path from the testes, through tubes called the vas deferens, to the penis.
+In 10 – 20% of cases, the problem is a blockage in the sperm’s path from the testes, through tubes called the vas deferens to the penis.
 This can be caused by scarring from an infection, a vasectomy (surgery to cut the vas deferens and prevent passage of sperm), or cystic fibrosis (a genetic disease).
 Backward movement of sperm into the bladder, instead of out through the penis, can also cause infertility.

 Rarely, infertility results from a hormone deficiency.
 Luteinizing hormone (LH) and follicle-stimulating hormone (FSH) cause the testes to produce testosterone and sperm.
 The pituitary gland, located in the brain, makes these hormones.
 Any condition that lowers LH and FSH levels, such as a pituitary tumor, can result in low or no sperm production and low blood testosterone levels.

-In 30 to 40 percent of men with infertility, the cause cannot be found.
+In 30 – 40% of men with infertility, the cause cannot be found.
 But, these men usually have abnormal sperm (for instance, sperm that are slow moving, deformed, or low in number).

 Other problems may decrease sperm production and fertility.
 They include chronic (long-term) illness, poor overall health, obesity, certain prescription drugs, and drug abuse.